Silverneo/Silverneo.github.io/_posts/2014-06-24-my-vim-configuration.md

     set nocompatible
 {% endhighlight %}

 Vim is an improved version of vi editor, commonly seen in unix-like system.
 By default vim just behaves like vi, which is less powerful.
-So we set this option so that we can use more powerful functions provided by vim. **Must-have**
+So we set this option so that we can use more powerful functions provided by vim.

 {% highlight Vim Script %}
     filetype plugin indent on
 {% endhighlight %}

 This line sets vim to detect filetypes automatically, hence to load plugins, settings, mappings etc based on your configuration.
-This line is usually required by quite a lot of plugins. **Must-have**
+This line is usually required by quite a lot of plugins.

 {% highlight Vim Script %}
     set backspace=indent,eol,start
 {% endhighlight %}

 The default vim behavior for backspace is somehow weird.
 You may see although you delete the character it will still be there.
-This line sets backspace to the normal one we know. **Must-have**
+This line sets backspace to the normal one we know.

 {% highlight Vim Script %}
     set wildmenu
 {% endhighlight %}

-This line turns on the **wildmenu** option so that when you type command on the normal mode and press tab for autocompletion, possible matches will appear in your status bar. **Optional**
+This line turns on the **wildmenu** option so that when you type command on the normal mode and press tab for autocompletion, possible matches will appear in your status bar.

 {% highlight Vim Script %}
     set colorcolumn=80
 {% endhighlight %}

-This line sets a different background color at the line 80 as according to some convention, length of each line of your code should not exceed 80 characters. **Optional**
+This line sets a different background color at the line 80 as according to some convention, length of each line of your code should not exceed 80 characters.

 {% highlight Vim Script %}
     set scrolloff=8